 Atrial depolarisation → atrial systole

-Interatrial septum (near tricuspid valve)
+Interatrial septum (just above tricuspid valve)

 Delays impulse to allow ventricular filling